Atomicall/ISSoft_internship_onlinestore/README.md

 Internship in Java Core / EE Introduction.
-It consists in creating a semblance of an online store
+It consists in creating a semblance of an online store.
+Complete task in a pdf file.

 ## 6. Multithreading